Hunky Dory: Title and artwork

 The cover photograph was taken by Brian Ward, who was introduced to Bowie by Bob Grace at Ward's studio in Heddon Street.
 An early idea was for Bowie to dress as a pharaoh, partly inspired by the media's infatuation with the British Museum's new Tutankhamun exhibit.
 According to Pegg, photos of Bowie posing "as a sphinx and in a lotus position" were taken – one was released as part of the 1990 Space Oddity reissue – but the idea was ultimately abandoned.
 Bowie recalled: "We didn't run with it, as they say.
 Probably a good idea."
 Bowie opted for a more minimalist image reflecting the album's "preoccupation with the silver screen".
 He later said: "I was into Oxford bags, and there are a pair, indeed, on the back of the album.
 [I was attempting] what I presumed was kind of an Evelyn Waugh Oxbridge look."
 The final image is a close-up of Bowie looking past the camera while he pulls back his hair.
-Pegg writes that his pose was influenced by actresses Lauren Bacall and Greta Garbo.
+Pegg writes that his pose was influenced by the actresses Lauren Bacall and Greta Garbo.
 Originally shot in monochrome, the image was recoloured by illustrator Terry Pastor, a partner at Covent Garden's recently initiated Main Artery design studio with George Underwood; Pastor later designed the cover and sleeve for Ziggy Stardust.
 Pegg writes: "Bowie's decision to use a re-coloured photo suggests a hand-tinted lobby-card from the days of the silent cinema and, simultaneously, Warhol's famous Marilyn Diptych screen-prints."
 Dimery writes that Bowie took a photo book that contained multiple Marlene Dietrich prints with him to the photoshoot.